AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-otherdiag-mhr-1-issues.md

    </tr>
    <tr>
     <td>category (cardinality constraint)</td>
-    <td><p>It is likely for other diagnsotic reports that the cardinality of DiagnosticReport.category should be [1.. *], however investigation is required to rule out the need for [2.. *] as in the case of pathology where there is a required category of "LAB".</p>
+    <td><p>It is likely for other diagnostic reports that the cardinality of DiagnosticReport.category should be [1.. *], however investigation is required to rule out the need for [2.. *] as in the case of pathology where there is a required category of "LAB".</p>

      </td>
     <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/108">ci-fhir-r4/issues/108</a></td>